cal2195/q/README.md

 ### Listing register contents

-To see what registers you have set and their contents, just type `q`:q - registers for zsh
+To see what registers you have set and their contents, just type `q`:

 ```
 > q